bsimmons-onboard/udmi/misc/gcloud_pubsub_mirror/README.md

 **NOTES**
 - `messageId` of republished messages **will** differ from the original message
 - no error/connection loss handling
+- src/dest project encoding:
+  - use // for trace capture/playback to trace files (complete attributes)
+  - use ++ for tests capture/playback to trace files (in tests/____.trace)

 # Usage
 `python3 mirror.py source_project source_subscription target_project target_topic`